Fear of arrest in Hong Kong over Taiwan national day

 But Mr Ng says the festivity bears no link with separatism.

-"Now we are not allowed to express it, but we still remember it in our hearts," the octogenarian told AFP at a pro-KMT union office in Hong Kong, where an ROC flag and portrait of Chinese revolutionary Sun Yat-sen are displayed.
+"Now we are not allowed to express it, but we still remember it in our hearts," the octogenarian said at a pro-KMT union office in Hong Kong, where an ROC flag and portrait of Chinese revolutionary Sun Yat-sen are displayed.

-Born on the Chinese mainland, Mr Ng fled to Hong Kong in the 1950s.

-"If one bans us from holding celebratory events and says celebrating October 10 is separating Taiwan from China, that's adding a crime on us."
+"If one bans us from holding celebratory events and says celebrating Oct 10 is separating Taiwan from China, that's adding a crime on us," he said.

 Sorting piles of photos from the days he soldiered in Taiwan, Mr Ng said he had no choice but to do nothing on Oct 10.